+This article was first featured in The Hill.
 It was written by Emily M. Broad Lieb, Drs.
 Stephen DeVries and Walter Willet

 What if your doctor failed to talk to you about the most important threat to your health?

 Yet it is also concerning.
-Obesity, type-2 diabetes, heart disease, cancer, and stroke, which are leading causes of death in the United States, all are closely linked to diet and nutrition.
+Obesity, type-2 diabetes, heart disease, cancer, and stroke, which are leading causes of death in the United States, are all closely linked to diet and nutrition.

 Nearly 40 percent of adults and 18 percent of children are obese, and these numbers are increasing; almost 10 percent of Americans suffer from diabetes, compared with less than 1 percent just 50 years ago.
 Even more concerning, more than one-third of Americans have pre-diabetes.

 The average U.S. medical school devotes less than 1 percent of total lecture hours to nutrition.
 Accreditation requirements for medical residencies and fellowships do not include nutrition.

-The standardized exams that medical students must pass to become board certified lack questions that test the ability to advise patients on diet.
+The standardized exams that medical students must pass to become board-certified lack questions that test the ability to advise patients on diet.
 And to date, no state requires continuing medical education in nutrition or diet-related disease as part of the ongoing education for physicians to maintain licensure.

-This dangerous gap in their education means that doctors do not learn the basic guidance in the U.S. Dietary Guidelines for Americans, or stay apprised of the latest nutrition science.
+This dangerous gap in their education means that doctors do not learn the basic guidance in the U.S. Dietary Guidelines for Americans or stay apprised of the latest nutrition science.

 The lack of nutrition education during medical training is also a costly mistake.

-Health-care spending has skyrocketed – Medicare benefit payments exceeded $730 billion in 2018 and account for nearly 15 percent of all federal spending.
+Healthcare spending has skyrocketed – Medicare benefit payments exceeded $730 billion in 2018 and account for nearly 15 percent of all federal spending.

+Opportunities exist for policymakers at the state and federal level and the bodies responsible for testing and accreditation to make systemic changes to medical training.
 For example, state legislatures and Congress can offer grants to medical schools to develop curricular content; the American Council of Graduate Medical Education can amend residency requirements to require competency in diet and nutrition; and testing organizations like the National Board of Medical Examiners and the American Board of Medical Specialties can incorporate nutrition-focused content on step and board examinations, respectively.

-This funding comes with “no strings attached,” i.e. no curricular requirements or performance benchmarks, and certainly no expectation that residents or fellows receive education in nutrition.
+This funding comes with “no strings attached,” i.e., no curricular requirements or performance benchmarks and certainly no expectation that residents or fellows receive education in nutrition.

 The education of doctors is a critical issue with universal implications for our national health.
 When it comes to the care we receive at each doctor’s visit, we reap what we sow.
-By not insisting that physicians receive at least foundational education in nutrition, we produce a medical system that is focused almost exclusively on drugs and devices, and in which the most costly diseases continue to grow.
+By not insisting that physicians receive at least foundational education in nutrition, we produce a medical system that is focused almost exclusively on drugs and devices and in which the most costly diseases continue to grow.